 Hungarian oak offers very similar flavors to French oak, but its most attractive characteristic is a soft, creamy mouth texture (especially early in the wine's development).

 Czech oak has a sweet, nutty flavor with moderate but complex tannins.
 Most interesting is a floral note, which has been described as similar to mimosa, a sweet flowering tree from southern France.

 Russian oak imparts a more intense flavor than French oak, but with a similar flavor profile, and is perhaps not as sweet on the palate.

 American white oak is more aromatic and obvious in its wood character.
 Sensory descriptors range from dill and coconut to smoky and sweet vanilla.
-Q. Alba does offer more weight and intensity on the palate, but its overt character sometimes clashes with Pinot Noir.
+Q. Alba does offer more weight and intensity on the palate, but its overt character sometimes clashes with more delicate wines.

 Oregon oak is quite different from American oak, and descriptors commonly used include toasty, resinous, caramel, coffee, spicy and herbal.
 It is slightly more phenolic than French oak.